 My Claim Solved have had great success in reclaiming PPI for customers against Classic Confidence and so far we have reclaimed over £42m* for our clients in PPI mis-selling.

 If you were mis-sold PPI by Classic Confidence, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Classic Confidence, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Classic Confidence, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Classic Confidence, PPI may have been attached to a customer's policy by Classic Confidence, in some cases without their knowledge.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Classic Confidence, PPI may have been added to a customer's policy by Classic Confidence, in some cases without their knowledge.
 Classic Confidence may have rejected a credit application if PPI was refused by the customer.

 Classic Confidence PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Classic Confidence.

-There are many examples of Classic Confidence mis-selling PPI, some customers were not even made aware by Classic Confidence that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Classic Confidence that it was optional.
+There are many examples of Classic Confidence mis-selling PPI, some consumers were not even made aware by Classic Confidence that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Classic Confidence that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Classic Confidence, and this was not clarified to you at the point of sale, then you would be due compensation from Classic Confidence.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Classic Confidence, and this was not revealed to you at the point of sale, then you would be due compensation from Classic Confidence.